 - Short Description: The short description appears on the event card and can be up to 50 characters long.
 Use this placeholder to briefly explain your event.

 - Media: Upload an explanatory image or video that triggers interest in your event.
 Videos can be up to 30 seconds long and require a poster frame.
 Remember that event cards are there to instigate interest in your app for both new and current users.

-- Long Description: The long description will appear on the event details page.
-It is not expected that this copy will be indexed.
+- Long Description: The long description appears on the event details page.
+Keywords in the long description are not indexed.
 Therefore, focus on the user experience and provide detailed information about your event.
 The long description can be up to 120 characters long.

-- Event Reference Name: This name will only appear in App Store Connect and is meant to help developers easily navigate their list of events.
-Because this name will only appear in App Store Connect, it is less likely to be indexed; however, this may be worth testing.
+- Event Reference Name: This name appears in App Store Connect and is meant to help developers easily navigate their list of events.
+Because this name only appears in App Store Connect, it is less likely to be indexed; however, this may be worth testing.

 It remains to be seen how exactly Apple will index the keywords used in the metadata of the event cards as a whole.
 Back in 2017, Apple started including in-app purchases in the search results; ASO experts were very excited for this entirely new opportunity to boost organic visibility and downloads.
 However, in-app purchases seem to mostly rank for exact - or close to exact - matches of the title only.

 From conversations with many mobile marketing teams, the question of who owns in-app events keeps popping up.

 Should it be the App Store Optimization (ASO) team as IAEs are part of the product page and potentially featuring placements?
 Should it be the UA team as they’re the folk tasked with re-engagement campaigns revolving around new app/game content which includes events?
 Or perhaps it should be the LiveOps team responsible for creating the IAE calendar and producing these events?
 In our view, it MUST be a team effort if IEAs are to be leveraged to the fullest.
 In-app events will influence cross-team KPIs such as:

 - Re-engagement and re-installs